-Auto Insurance Credit Scoring
+Auto Insurance Laws & Credit Scoring

 The practice of auto insurance using your consumer credit history to assess you as a risk factor is known as "credit scoring" and it is controversial for many reasons.
-Oregon and each state in the USA determines these rules in that state for auto insurance underwriting standards.
+Oregon and each state in the USA determines the rules in that state for auto insurance underwriting standards.

 Oregon has placed limits on the use of your personal consumer credit history in setting these auto insurance rules for "underwriting standards" that auto insurance companies may use in determining your auto insurance policy and rates.